11 Winter Car Maintenance Tips

 Fog, snow and rain will cut down your visibility in winter.
 Your ability to keep the windshield clear will be tested.

 However, these blades have gotten darned expensive.
 While replacing wiper blades annually was once recommended as a matter of course, many will blanch at the cost.
-One way to get more life out of them is a wipedown with window cleaner or vinegar.
-Saturate a piece of cloth and really scrub both ways up and own the rubber part of the blade.
+One way to get more life out of a pair is a wipe down with window cleaner, vinegar or rubbing alcohol.
+Saturate a rag you’re willing to part with and scrub hard both ways up and own the rubber part of the blade.
 You’ll see a lot of black stuff come off: That’s dirt and dry rubber, and your blades should do a better job with it gone.
 Of course, cleaning the windshield itself is part of the deal.

 Some folks pop their wipers up when they park so they’re not touching the windshield if freezing stuff is in the forecast.
-This little trick will make it easier to scrape your windshield.
-Some folks believe this wears out the spring that keeps the blade on the glass.
-And some folks think it’s an affectation.
-The choice is yours.
+This little trick can make it easier to scrape your windshield.
+Some folks believe this wears out the spring in the wiper arm and risks windshield damage if wind or some other force knocks the blade down abruptly.
+Parlor debate; we’re staying out of it.

 Is Your Battery Fully Juiced?